PrototypeZ/Archive/source/_posts/cross-module-method-invocation-made-easy.md

 }
 ```

-Maybe our `AppService.kt` source codes is like below:
+Maybe our `AppService.kt` source codes are like below:

 ```kotlin
 interface AppService {